mdekauwe/mdekauwe.github.io/join_us.md

 - <a href="https://bristol.ac.uk/life-sciences/study/postgraduate/fundedstudentships/" style="color:#16a085">Bristol's International PhD studentships.</a> More information for international students can be found <a href="https://bristol.ac.uk/study/postgraduate/international/" style="color:#16a085">here.</a> Country specific information to help you translate Bristol's grade expectations can be found <a href="http://www.bristol.ac.uk/international/countries/" style="color:#16a085">here.</a>

+- <a href="http://www.bristol.ac.uk/biology/bcai/lady-emily-smyth-studentships/" style="color:#16a085">Lady Emily Smyth studentships</a>.
+Open to MRes students.

 - <a href="https://www.bristol.ac.uk/students/support/finances/scholarships/china-scholarship-council/" style="color:#16a085">China Scholarship Council – University of Bristol joint-funded Scholarship</a>.
 Students from the People's Republic of China are eligible to apply.

-- <a href="http://www.bristol.ac.uk/biology/bcai/lady-emily-smyth-studentships/" style="color:#16a085">Lady Emily Smyth studentships</a>.
-Open to MRes students.
+- <a href="https://www.bristol.ac.uk/students/support/finances/scholarships/zutshi-smith/" style="color:#16a085">Zutshi-Smith Scholarship</a>.
+Students from India are eligible to apply, with preference given to applicants of Kashmiri origin.

 - <a href="https://www.fulbright.org.uk/going-to-the-uk/postgraduate-student-awards/" style="color:#16a085">US-UK Fulbright scholarships</a>.